間眅埶AV

 The building, touted as a living lab for its sustainable spaces and operations, is the universitys first major step in expanding beyond its Central City campus, creating an integrated academic precinct within Surreys evolving City Centre downtown core.

-The building comprises teaching and research labs, study and lounge spaces, offices, an open atrium and a 400-seat lecture hall, serving the campus as well as the broader community.
+The building comprises teaching and research labs, study and lounge spaces, offices, an open atrium, and a 400-seat lecture hall, serving the campus and the community.

 Its award-winning fa癟ade is composed primarily of framed, high-performance, undulating precast concrete panels.
 Its distinctive design is derived from abstracted circuit board imagery, which symbolizes the technological subject matter being taught in the building.